hexanode/ansible-haproxy/README.md

 | default_backend  | Default backend used            |      none     | String                              |

 **Note :**
-- If you omit an option the default will be used.
+- If you omit a value the default (if any) will be used.

 The syntax is a bit flexible, per example you can use the following syntax.